giancarvalho/gratibox-backend/README.md

 ```

-POST \subscriptions - requires a registered uuid token and an object following the model (options is an list of options ids):
+POST \subscriptions - requires a registered uuid token and an object following the model:

 ```